Heart of Marrakesh feels impact of euro zone crisis

 By Zakia Abdennebi

-MARRAKESH, Morocco An Islamist bombing of a cafe last year hurt trade for the snake charmers and trinket sellers who entice foreign tourists to Marrakesh's Jamaa el-Fna square, but the euro zone debt crisis risks doing far more lasting damage to business.
+MARRAKESH, Morocco, June 27 An Islamist bombing of a cafe last year hurt trade for the snake charmers and trinket sellers who entice foreign tourists to Marrakesh's Jamaa el-Fna square, but the euro zone debt crisis risks doing far more lasting damage to business.

-The square, a riot of colors, smells, music and commerce surrounded by the red walls of the old city, is a barometer of how Morocco's economy - heavily reliant on the foreign tourists who usually flock to the square - is performing.

 The indications from traders, officials and tourists here are that visitors from Europe, preferring to hold onto their savings in the face of the financial crisis at home, are not coming in the same numbers as before.